4 Days in Bangkok: The Ultimate Bangkok Itinerary and More Travel Tips

 The Golden Mount is an ancient temple dating back to the Ayutthaya Period.
 It is 77 meters tall and at the top reside many Buddhist relics found at Kapilavastu ancient city.
 There are many Buddha images, including the temple hall, the pagoda, the scripture hall, and the Sri Maha Bodhi tree.

-After 344 steps, you will find one of the best photo spots in Bangkok and some amazing views over the city.
-I think it gets even better on a clear and sunny day, but unfortunately, I wasn’t so lucky.
 On your climb up, make sure you enjoy the unique sculptures and bells that you shouldn’t resist ringing.
 And don’t get scared, the climb is very easy as the steps are tiny.
 Once you finish, take a moment to explore the surroundings and gardens.

 Entrance Fee: 50 THB (1.35 EUR), cash-only payments.